Spencer-png/Gamesense-Resolver/README.md

 ## Important Notes

 - **Intended Use**:
+  Fuck ai for putting this bullshit smh
   This script is for **educational or personal use only**.
 Avoid using it in competitive settings or to gain unfair advantages.

 - **Compliance**:
-  Ensure adherence to your game’s terms of service to prevent penalties or bans.
+  WOMP WOMP FUCK this do what ever the fuck u want AHAHAHHAA Ensure adherence to your game’s terms of service to prevent penalties or bans.

 ---